django-hurricane/django-hurricane.github.io/index.md

 ## Key Features of Django Hurricane

-The goal of Django Hurricane is to build the most robust and scalable applications with Django by leveraging the existing know-how of our favourite framework.
+The goal of Django Hurricane is to build the most robust and scalable applications with Django by leveraging the existing know-how of our favorite framework.

--   Better integration of Django and Kubernetes
+-   Best integration of Django and Kubernetes
 -   Tornado-powered Django application server
 -   Tornado-powered Django AMQP consumer
 -   Probe server out-of-the box with options for standard Kubernetes probes
 -   Webhooks to check up on the application status
+-   Prometheus instrumentation
+-   Operational excellence

 ## Why Hurricane?
 Django was developed with the batteries included approach and already handles most of the challenges around web